aszczepanski/2048/README.md

 # 2048 AI #

-AI Controller for the game 2048.
-As far as we are aware, it is the best 2048 strategy known do date (December 2015).
-It scores on average 532636±11444 at depth 3 (1000 games), and ca. 566561±27164 at depth 5 (300 games).
+AI Controller for the puzzle [game 2048](https://gabrielecirulli.github.io/2048/).
+As far as we are aware, it is the best 2048 player known do date (December 2015).
+It scores on average *532636±11444* (average over 1000 games) at depth 3, and *566561±27164* (300 games) at depth 5.
 At depth 5 it achieves the tile 8k in 100%, 16k in 97%, and 32k in 60% of games.

-The program uses classical expectimax with an evaluation function, which has been learned using a variant of temporal difference learning.
-This work extends our earlier one published as:
+The program uses classical expectimax with a state evaluation function, which has been learned from scratch using a variant of temporal difference learning.
+The learning algorithm will be disclosed later, but this work extends our earlier one published as:

 > Temporal Difference Learning of N-Tuple Networks for the Game 2048, Marcin Szubert and Wojciech Jaśkowski, Proceedings of IEEE Conference on Computational Intelligence and Games, pp. 1-8, August 2014, Dortmund, Germany, ([preprint](http://www.cs.put.poznan.pl/mszubert/pub/szubert2014cig.pdf "preprint"))

 ## Requirements ##